Cowichan Works fined $750 by Elections BC for campaign advertising violation

 Mailing of 14,921 cards may have had ‘large impact in the Cowichan area’

 Cowichan Works has been fined $750 by Elections BC for “failure to register before sponsoring election advertising,” a contravention of the Local Elections Campaign Financing Act (LECFA).

 "The penalty against Cowichan Works is the largest penalty issued to date for the 2022 General Local Elections,” said Elections BC.

 In a letter dated Jan.
-24 to Cowichan Works chair Brian Danyliw (a realtor with The Agency) and director Patrick Hrushowy, Elections BC says it received a complaint on Aug.
+24 to Cowichan Works chair Brian Danyliw (a realtor with Sotheby’s) and director Patrick Hrushowy, Elections BC says it received a complaint on Aug.
 5, 2022, that Cowichan Works was conducting election advertising without being registered as required under LECFA.

 “Elections BC reviewed the complaint and Cowichan Works’ website, and determined that the activities at the time did not meet the definition of sponsored election advertising in LECFA,” writes Adam Barnes, director of investigations.

 “Elections BC was concerned that Cowichan Works may have intended to conduct sponsored election advertising based on the information that was available on its website.

 “The website noted that Cowichan Works was ‘identifying and encouraging quality candidates who align with our values and share our vision to run for election.’”

 Barnes says that Elections BC emailed Cowichan Works on Aug.
 8 to indicate the organization “may need to register as a third party sponsor if it intends to conduct sponsored election advertising….”